 Rough handling and ignoring proper directions are the two biggest reasons you can damage a cartridge.
 Follow instructions for installation, removal, and storage.

 There are two main options for getting rid of your used cartridges without dumping them into the trash.
 You can recycle, or you can refill.

-Recycling requires a proper place to dispose of your cartridges.
+Recycling requires a proper place to dispose of your high yield cartridges.
 Some even have restrictions on what kind of cartridges they can take, how much, and when.

 The other option is refilling.
 This doesn't work for all cartridges, requires a special kit and some extra work on your part, but can help a cartridge last much longer than normal.